The Sermon on the Mount Carl Bloch, 1890

 Fact 12: Original Paintings at the Castle Chapel Destroyed

-The Frederiksborg Castle was originally built in the 1560s.
-From that time period, it underwent several renovations, but by the 1720s, it was no longer the residence of the King of Denmark or the Royal Family.
 The castle was used mainly to house the royal collection of portraits.
 In the mid-19th Century, the Frederiksborg Castle got a new lease on life when King Frederik VII decided to move into the castle with his wife, Countess Danner.

 The King and Countess decided to renovate the Frederiksborg Castle to a more contemporary lifestyle, including several new fireplaces and stoves in the larger rooms.
 One of these new sources of heat caused the major fire of 1859, the Frederiksborg Castle.
 Large parts of the castle’s interior were burnt to cider, and many places of the outer wall were destroyed.

 After the fire of the Frederiksborg Castle in 1859, the Royal Family of Denmark decided they could no longer use the Castle as a residence.
 The question then became what the Frederiksborg Castle should be used for.
-Or what would be become of it?
+Or what would become of it?

-The brewer J.C Jacobsen had the vision that the Frederiksborg Castle should be reconstructed and used as a National Museum.
-J.C.
-Jacobsen offered to pay for both the reconstruction and the museum/s other expenses.
 So under his vision, care, and direction, the Museum of National History opened in 1878 as an independent department of the Carlsberg Foundation.
 You can find out more about the Carlsberg Foundation by clicking here.

-The Audience Chamber and the Castle Chapel did survive the f859 fire at the Frederiksborg Castle, but the fire destroyed the original paintings in the King’s Oratory of the Castle Chapel.
-This is how providence would allow Carl Bloch to received the commission from J.C Jacobsen to paint the 23 pictures from the life of Christ in the King’s Oratory from 1865 to 1879.
+This is how providence would allow Carl Bloch to receive the commission from J.C Jacobsen to paint the 23 pictures from the life of Christ in the King’s Oratory from 1865 to 1879.

 In Provo, Utah, Brigham Young University commissioned the Danish photographer Hans Nyberg to photograph the Carl Bloch paintings at the Castle Chapel.
 He has done an amazing job of giving a panoramic view of the paintings in the chapel.
-You can view the panoramic photography of the Carl Bloch paintings by clicking here.
-This panoramic photography is really a treasure as you get a feel for the room where the paintings are housed and the paintings’ size.

 Fact 13: Also Painted Other Churches in Sweden and Denmark